ForumMagnum/ForumMagnum/packages/lesswrong/lib/sql/README.md

 ### Notes

-Be careful not to `import "postgres"` in this directory as it will break the client build - only do that in `/server`.
+Be careful not to `import "postgres"` in the `/lib` directory as it will break the client build - only do that in `/server`.